 Sara Thornton served with the Metropolitan Police from 1986 and over the next fifteen years her career alternated between operational postings in West London and strategic roles within New Scotland Yard.
 She joined Thames Valley Police as ACC Specialist Operations in November 2000 and in August 2003 was appointed Deputy Chief Constable.
 In January 2006 she was appointed Acting Chief Constable of Thames Valley Police.

 In 2006 Sara was awarded the Queens Police Medal and in the 2011 New Years Honours she was awarded a CBE.

 Between April 2007 and March 2015 Sara served as Chief Constable of Thames Valley Police, the largest non-Metropolitan force in England and Wales.
 She became the first Chair of the National Police Chiefs Council in April 2015.

 Sid is a retired Metropolitan Police Chief Superintendent and has been a Trust member since 2005.
 Sid's daughter, Nina Alexandra MacKay, aged 25, was murdered on duty in 1997 when as a Constable with the Metropolitan Police Territorial Support Group she forced entry to a flat to arrest a violent and deranged wanted man.

 Joanne is a serving Sergeant with Police Scotland.
 Having joined in 2007, Joanne was posted to work in Glasgow’s East End and has served as both a response and community police officer.
-She now works in Force Executive where she provides administrative support to the senior management within Police Scotland.
 She joined the Trust in 2012 and aims to raise awareness of the charity across Scotland and to represent female officers on the board.
-Joanne’s husband is also a serving police officer in Police Scotland, based at Maryhill police office.
+Joanne’s husband is also a serving police officer in Police Scotland.